SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Sign Language Recognition

 For the American sign language,~\cite{li2020word} proposed a pose-based Temporal Graph Convolutional Neural Network (Pose-TGCN) for the recognition of the signs of this language.
-They achieved 55.43~\% accuracy on a subset of 100 signs of Word Level American Sign Language (WLASL). \cite{tunga2021pose} proposed GCN-BERT, a framework for pose-based SLR that combines a Graph Convolutional Network (GCN) and BERT.
-This approach yielded an accuracy of 60.15\%. \cite{hu2021signbert} presented SignBERT, a large-scale model pretrained on a vast amount of data using a pretext task of masked visual token reconstruction.
+They achieved 55.43~\% accuracy on a subset of 100 signs of Word Level American sign language (WLASL). \cite{tunga2021pose} proposed GCN-BERT, a framework for pose-based SLR that combines a Graph Convolutional Network (GCN) and BERT and achieved 60.15\% accuracy. \cite{hu2021signbert} presented SignBERT, a large-scale model pretrained on a vast amount of data using a pretext task of masked visual token reconstruction.
 After pre-training and fine-tuning their model, they achieved an accuracy of 76.36\% on the same subset (100 signs). \cite{zhao2023best} proposed BEST (BERT Pre-training for Sign Language Recognition with Coupling Tokenization), a framework pre-trained on a large amount of data with a pretext task of reconstructing the masked unit (left hand, right hand, etc.).
 With their approach, they obtained 77.91\% accuracy on the same subset. ~\cite{hu2023signbert+} proposed SignBERT+, an enhancement of SignBERT which incorporates a model-aware hand prior.
 This improved model achieved 79.84\% accuracy.
 More recently,~\cite{jiang2024signclip} proposed SignCLIP, a large model trained on 500,000 videos and text descriptions from 44 different sign language corpora.
 The architecture involves two encoders: a video encoder and a text encoder.
 During the training, both encoders are optimized jointly using a contrastive loss to align video and text representations in a shared latent space.
-With this approach, the model achieved 39\% accuracy on the American Citizen dataset.
+With this approach, the model achieved 46\% accuracy on the ASL Citizen dataset.~\cite{wong2025signrep} proposed SignRep, a self-supervised learning framework for sign language recognition.
+Pretrained on the YouTube-SL dataset~\citep{tanzer2024youtube} (a large corpus containing more than 3000 hours of videos across 25 sign languages), they achieved 49.95\% accuracy on this dataset during fine-tuning.
+Other works~\citep{gueuwou2025signmusketeers, gueuwou2025shubert} have also leveraged the YouTube-SL dataset to pretrain models for signs recognition in this language.